 What is this test?

 This test measures the amount of trypsinogen in the blood.
 Trypsinogen is a chemical made by the pancreas.
-It is usually made in small amounts to help with digestion.
+It's usually made in small amounts to help with digestion.

-In premature babies or babies who had a stressful delivery, levels of trypsinogen in the blood may be elevated.
-High levels of trypsinogen in a newborn are may mean cystic fibrosis (CF).
-To find health problems early, trypsinogen is measured as part of a routine newborn health screening.
+In premature babies or babies who had a stressful birth, levels of trypsinogen in the blood may be higher than normal.
+High levels of trypsinogen in a newborn are may mean the baby has cystic fibrosis (CF).
+To find health problems early, trypsinogen is checked as part of a routine newborn health screening.

 Why do I need this test?

-Routine newborn screening is done for all babies to check for a variety of different blood components, including trypsinogen.
+Routine newborn screening is done for all babies to check for a variety of different blood parts, including trypsinogen.

 What other tests might I have along with this test?

 As part of a newborn screening, other blood components will be measured.